swiftlang/swift-evolution/proposals/0439-trailing-comma-lists.md

 ## Revision History

-- Update to address acceptance decision of restrict trailing comma in the case of of symmetric delimiters.
+- Update to address acceptance decision of restricting trailing comma to lists with symmetric delimiters.

 ## Acknowledgments